Diana Serra Cary: Post-acting years

-Personal life and death
+Personal life

 At the age of seventeen, trying to escape the film industry and her parents' plans for her life, Cary ran away from home and rented an apartment with her sister Louise.
 She married actor Gordon Ayres, whom she met on the set of Ah, Wilderness!, in 1938.
 They divorced in 1948.
 In 1954, she married artist Robert "Bob" Cary (sometimes listed as Bob Carey).
 They had one son, Mark.
-They remained married until Cary's death in 2001.
+They remained married until Bob Cary's death in 2001.
 She lived in Gustine, California, near Modesto, for many years.

+Death

-Peggy died at her home in Gustine on February 24, 2020, at age 101.
+Peggy died at her home in Gustine, California, on February 24, 2020, at the age of 101.

 Honors

-On November 8, 2008, ten days after her 90th birthday, Cary was honored at the Edison Theatre in Niles, California, with a screening of two of her feature films, Helen's Babies and Captain January.
+On November 8, 2008, ten days after her 90th birthday, Cary was honored at the Niles Essanay Silent Film Museum's Edison Theatre in Niles, California, with a screening of two of her feature films, Helen's Babies and Captain January.

 Diana Serra Cary's handprints and signature are preserved in cement outside the Vista Theater in East Hollywood.
 Baby Peggy's film "Tips" was the first film shown at the cinema when it opened in 1923.

 Since 2012, there have been attempts to get Cary a star on the Hollywood Walk of Fame through a crowdfunding campaign, but as of 2021 it has not yet succeeded.
 On December 3, 2012, Turner Classic Movies first presented the 2011 documentary Baby Peggy: The Elephant in the Room, and has since reaired on various occasions, such as alongside the first broadcast of the Library of Congress-restored version of The Family Secret on October 25, 2015, to mark Cary's 97th birthday.

 In 2018, Cary was honored at the 54th Annual Cinecon Classic Film Festival with the Cinecon Legacy Award accompanied by a screening of the restored feature, Helen's Babies with a world premiere score by composer Scott Lasky.
 It was performed by the Famous Players Orchestra at Grauman's Egyptian Theater.
 Too ill to attend, Lasky flew to Gustine, California and recorded an interview with Cary where she talked about making the film and of its co-stars, Clara Bow and Edward Everett Horton.
 It was screened prior to the feature film.